The Help (film): Music

 Two soundtracks were released for The Help: an original soundtrack and an original score.
 Geffen Records released the soundtrack album on August 4, 2011.
 It remained authentic to the 1960s period.
 The 12-track collection, collated by music supervisor Jennifer Hawks, features songs from the likes of Johnny Cash, Frankie Valli and Ray Charles.
 As a collective, the songs spotlight the peak of the fight for equality in the United States during the civil rights movement.
 Mary J. Blige's "The Living Proof" is the only original track.
 She composed it after a second viewing of the film.
 In an interview with Fandom Entertainment in 2011, Blige said she was "moved in so many ways".
 Her raw emotions inspired her to compose the lone song for the film.
-The score album, featuring original cues composed and conducted by Thomas Newman was released by Varèse Sarabande on September 6, 2011.
+The score album, featuring original cues composed and conducted by Thomas Newman, performed by the Hollywood Studio Symphony and released by Varèse Sarabande on September 6, 2011.